-Data from over 12,500 streams and lakes (Lynch et al. 2014) were used to develop steady-state surface water critical loads for acidity.
-Multiple approaches were employed for estimating steady-state acid-base balance load (e.g., Sullivan et al. 2010; McDonnell et al. 2012; Scheffe et al. 2014).
-The chemical threshold for ANC was set at 20 μ eq/L for waterbodies in the western U.S. and 50 μ eq/L for waterbodies in the eastern U.S., which best reflects the natural acidity conditions in these regions.
-The "Aquatic Ecosystem Concern Levels and Ecological Effects" table below generally describes the expected ecological effects for the eastern U.S. at given ranges of ANC.
-Critical loads for sulfur and nitrogen (S+N) and Sulfur (S) deposition are expressed in terms of ionic charge balance as milliequivalents per square meter per year (meq/m2/yr).
-See National Critical Load Database (NLCD) metadata 2015 for a more complete description of the methods (Lynch et al. 2014).
+Multiple approaches were employed for estimating steady-state acid-base balance load (e.g., Sullivan et al. 2012; McDonnell et al. 2012; Scheffe et al. 2014; McDonnell et al. 2014).
+The chemical threshold for ANC was set at 20 μeq/L for waterbodies in the western United States and 50 μeq/L for waterbodies in the eastern United States, which best reflects the natural acidity conditions in these regions.
+The "Aquatic Ecosystem Concern Levels and Ecological Effects" table below generally describes the expected ecological effects for the eastern United States at given ranges of ANC.
+Critical loads for sulfur and nitrogen (S+N) and sulfur (S) deposition are expressed in terms of ionic charge balance as milliequivalents per square meter per year (meq/m2/yr).
+See NLCD metadata document for a more complete description of the methods (Lynch et al. 2017).

 Critical loads are based on water quality data collected from a range of years from the 1980s to the present.
 Not all waterbodies with surface water data are suitable for calculating critical loads for acidity.
-The following were excluded from critical load calculations: (1) insufficient or unsound data such that the massbalance estimates were compromised (e.g., waterbodies with runoff rates > 0.15 mm/yr), (2) sulfate values exceeding 400 μeq/L, which suggest a non-atmospheric source of sulfur, such as mine drainage or sulfur-bearing bedrock, (3) imbalanced chloride and sodium concentrations, which suggest the water body was influenced by salt contamination, or (4) the size of the watershed at the sampling point was greater than 160 km2.
+The following were excluded from critical load calculations: (1) insufficient or unsound data such that the mass-balance estimates were compromised (e.g., waterbodies with runoff rates > 0.15 mm/yr), (2) sulfate values exceeding 400 μeq/L, which suggest a non-atmospheric source of sulfur, such as mine drainage or sulfur-bearing bedrock, (3) imbalanced chloride and sodium concentrations, which suggest the water body was influenced by salt contamination, and/or (4) the size of the watershed at the sampling point was greater than 14,400 km2.

-The maps on pages 8 through 12 show aggregated critical loads at the 12 and 36 km2 grid cells.
-Waterbodies having more than one calculated critical load value were averaged to produce a single value for each waterbody.
+The maps on pages 11 through 13 show aggregated critical loads at the 12 x 12 km grid cells.
+Waterbodies where more than one calculated critical load value occurred were averaged to produce a single value for each waterbody.
 These single critical load values per waterbody were then aggregated into a summary value for each grid cell.
-Aggregations maps are shown for the "average" and 10th percentile critical load based on recommendation of CLAD.
-A 10th percentile critical load represents the most sensitive 10 percent data available for a grid cell.
+Aggregations maps are shown for the "average" and 10th quantile critical load based on recommendation of CLAD.
+A 10th quantile critical load represents the most sensitive 10 percent data available for a grid cell.